iscientist/iscientist.github.io/index.md

     pc: "Michael Chong"
     date: 2017
 ---
+**Notice:** We are now accepting submissions for our Winter 2018 volume.
+Please learn more about [how to submit here]({{ site.baseurl }}{% link submissions.md %}) and [submit your papers here]( https://journals.mcmaster.ca/iScientist/about/submissions#onlineSubmissions).

-**Notice:** We are accepting submissions for your science-themed pictures, to be featured right here on our front-page!
+You can also still submit your science-themed pictures, to be featured on our front-page.
 Please submit your pictures [by filling out this form.](https://goo.gl/forms/2MdajH9aN2u22LhE2)